 There are many HV labeled batteries on the market.
-Many of these are falsely advertised as HV or very low quality and for quite some time, many were unsure if HV was just marketing or if it was an actual chemical change in the batteries.
-After our own testing, we have confirmed that at least these batteries actually have altered chemistry to support a wider voltage range.
+Many of these are falsely advertised as HV and for quite some time, many were unsure if HV was just marketing or if it was an actual physical or chemical change in the batteries.
+After our own testing, we have confirmed that at least these batteries actually have something different to support a wider voltage range.
 The overall capacity of the pack is realized across the entire 3-4.35v range and we are testing both packs capacity at about 430mah when operated down to 3.3v/cell.
-GNB engineers tell us these cells can actually be operated down to 2.8v per cell but we STRONGLY recommend not going below 3.2v per cell in actual flight or you risk reducing the lifecycle of the battery.
+GNB engineers tell us these cells can actually be operated down to 2.8v per cell but we STRONGLY recommend not going below 3.2v per cell in actual flight or you risk reducing the lifecycle endurance of the battery.
 Charging the HV packs to only 4.2v will result in ~50mah lower capacity and shorter flight times.

 This expanded voltage range DOES come at a cost.
 Historically, HV labeled packs loose their ‘zest’ very quickly and after about 15-20 use cycles are so bad you don’t even want to use them anymore.
-This is still true of low quality HV cells or fake labeled packs but good quality cells will last longer.
-We’ve got a dozen of these packs both HV and non-HV under testing and are up to 30 cycles on all the packs with no detectable degradation in performance and stable internal resistance.
+This is still true of low quality HV cells or othrewise fake labeled packs but good quality cells will last longer.
+We’ve got a dozen of these packs both HV and non-HV past 40 cycles on all the packs with minor detectable degradation in performance and stable internal resistance.
 GNB themselves however tell us that the HV packs do not last as many charge cycles.
 They don’t have a measurement as to how many cycles either pack is rated for, but for sure the standard voltage packs last for many more cycles with consistent performance.
-The company's rationale is that the pack will be destroyed before the cycle age limit is reached so might as well get a tiny bit more performance...such small quads don’t typically destroy packs though.
+The company's rationale is that the pack will be destroyed before the cycle age limit is reached.

 The regular non-HV GNB 450mah packs with an XT30 on them are rare in the industry as the GNB company doesn’t make them for anyone without a special request.
 We were very wary about the HV vs non-HV given our poor past experiences with HV packs so we decided to stock both and let you choose.
 We will continue to stock whichever one is more popular.
 Ultimately both packs work exceptionally well.